melodyhway/Analysis-of-Nonprofit-Donations/README.md

 <img width="2450" height="1590" alt="pie fund allocation (2)" src="https://github.com/user-attachments/assets/c650ed4a-0160-4005-8682-2a56a226135c" />

 # Recommendations

 ### Diversify our donor base

 * Foundation donors contribute 80% of total donations indicating strong relationships with Foundation partners.
 This could mean that we should containue to foster these relationships to continue partnerships and collaboration across the organization.
 However, since it does make up such a large portion of our donations, there is a risk that if we lose a partnership with some of the foundations, we risk a large portion of future donations.
-* Individual donors, while contributing smaller amounts each donation, still make up a large portion of donations.
+* Individual donors, while contributing smaller amounts each donation, still make up a large portion of donations and are important in the sustainability of the organization's fundraising efforts.
 * We could increase outreach through community events, social media campaigns, or peer-to-peer fundraising to reach a larger variety of individual donors.
 * It would increase the sustainability and diversify our donor portfolio rather than solely relying on Foundation donors.

 ### Work with our Recurring Donors
 * Recurring donors have already shown strong engagement with our organization.
-* We could increase our efforts in showing appreciation to our donors through personalized thank-yous, demonstrate appreciation, and provide updates on the impact of their donation.
+* We could increase appeal to our donors through personalized thank-yous, demonstrate appreciation, and provide updates on the impact of their donation.
 This increases donor retention and can possibly increase donor involvement in our program.

 ### Campaigns and Seasonal Strategies

-* Events such as the Holiday Gift Drive or Chef Galas encourage seasonal peaks in donations that the organization could build on by hosting similar events throughout the year in support of a variety of fundraising efforts.
+* Events such as the Holiday Gift Drive or Chef Gala encourage seasonal peaks in donations that the organization could build on by hosting similar events throughout the year in support of a variety of fundraising efforts.
 * We could work more effectively with marketing and donation teams to increase fundraising efforts especially with our individual donors.
   * For example, during the slower months, we could launch smaller, seasonally focused social media campaigns to encourage further involvement with the community.
 This would take less budget while still encouraging people to participate in fundraising efforts, further increasing donations throughout the year.

-### Demonstrate donation impacts
+### Demonstrate Donation Impacts

-* Donors like to see how their donation has helped the organization so I recommend creating **impact stories** of how donations were distributed to different programs to encourage community involvement whether it be through news articles, or social media updates on new program intiatives, media demonstrating the impact of the donations could drive retention and involvement in the non-profit organization.
+* Donors like to see how their donation has helped the organization so I recommend creating **impact stories** of how donations were distributed to different programs to encourage community involvement.
+Whether it be through news articles, social media updates on new program intiatives, or media demonstrating the impact of the donations, smaller community campaigns could drive retention and involvement in our organization.
-*

 Stakeholder Questions:
 1. What were the total donations during the July 2024 - June 2025 time period?